 Requirements for the EAOM Diploma are as follows:

-- the completed application form must be submitted to the Secretary-General, and the payment form to the Treasurer, at least six months prior to the examination
+- The completed application form must be submitted to the Secretary-General (Dr. Jairo Robledo-Sierra), and the payment form to the Treasurer (Professor Stefano Fedele), at least six months before the examination

 Recommended Reading List

 There are various textbooks in Oral Medicine available, none being superior to the other.

 Oral Medicine related papers in journals such as Medicina Oral, Oral Diseases, the Journal of Oral Pathology & Medicine, and the Journal of Oral Surgery, Oral Medicine, Oral Pathology, Oral Radiology and Endodontics from the four full calendar years before to the year of the examination (e.g. for the examination in 2012, the years 2008 through 2011 should be covered).

 The principles of basic science, including applied anatomy, physiology, biochemistry, pathology, microbiology and immunology relevant to disease management should be understood.
 The list below is designed to guide the candidate to the general scope of the examination and should not be regarded as exhaustive:

 - Bacterial infections of the oral cavity including tuberculosis and syphilis

 - Fungal infections of the oral cavity including candidosis